-Seven Wondrous Wins
+Six Wondrous Wins

-Here the Managing Director of Bridges in Munich describes seven wins over the span of his career.
+Here the Managing Director of Bridges in Munich describes half-a-dozen wins over the span of his career.
 They begin with an academic "note of introduction" and end with a comment on his senior management experience.
 To offset these laudable wins, more than equal time is given to thirteen lamentable Losses on those subpages.

 Flaunting Wondrous Wins

 These wins are modest.
 Kinichi Ohmae is a strategy guru with a PhD in nuclear engineering from MIT.
 He was busy running the McKinsey office in Japan for decades, and now runs his own consulting company.
 In between times he has written over 100 books.
 Peter Drucker (1909 - 2005) was another strategy guru.
 He kept busy with his day job as a professor.
 He wrote 39 books.
 Michael Porter is yet another strategy guru.
-He has been keeping busy as a Harvard professor and founding partner of the consulting firm The Monitor Group.
+He kept busy as a Harvard professor and founding partner of the consulting firm The Monitor Group.
 He has written 18 books.
 Common to all three is that some of their books are renowned business classics, bestsellers in their field.
 They have all also published countless articles.

 I have built no business empires.
 I have never published one solitary article, let alone written a book.
 I have only taken two doctoral courses, never even formally began a PhD.
 All too often an argument legitimately could be made that the "s" at the end of my first name, James, stands for "Somnolent Sluggish Sloth".
 However every now and again the "s" briefly converts into standing for "Speedy Sprinting Spurt".
 Some examples of these ephemeral moments are given below.